 Rule 321.
 Appointment of conservator to protect interests of clients of absent attorney.

-(1) the attorney maintains or has maintained an office for the practice of law within the judicial district;
+(1) the attorney maintains or has maintained an office for the practice of law within the judicial district; and

-(i) the attorney is made the subject of an order under Enforcement Rule 208(f) (relating to emergency interim suspension orders and related matters);
+(i) the attorney is made the subject of an order under Enforcement Rule 208(f) (relating to emergency interim suspension orders and related matters); or

-(ii) the president judge of the court of common pleas pursuant to Enforcement Rule 217(g) (relating to formerly admitted attorneys) by order directs Disciplinary Counsel to file an application under this rule, or
+(ii) the president judge of the court of common pleas pursuant to Enforcement Rule 217(g) (relating to formerly admitted attorneys) by order directs Disciplinary Counsel to file an application under this rule; or

 (3) no partner or other responsible successor to the practice of the attorney is known to exist.